lftraining/lfs482-labs/lab-07-spire-opa/README.md

 server-6b5f6c6d69-66v4x     3/3     Running   2 (16s ago)   21s
 ```

-Once this step complete, the vessel manifest server and database should be running with issued SVIDs.
-Assigned SVIDs are
+Once this step complete, the vessel manifest server and database should be running with issued SVIDs:
-created by the registration entry commands within the provided [Makefile](./Makefile), which works to register the
-SPIFFE IDs:

 - `spiffe://coastal-containers.example/app/manifest/server` for the server.
 - `spiffe://coastal-containers.example/app/manifest/database` for the database.